Watch CBS News

 Exporting live reptiles from the United States to Mexico requires compliance with several U.S. and international regulations.

-"The interception of live pythons at the World Trade Bridge highlights the vigilance and dedication of our CBP officers in enforcing laws that protect both our borders and our environment," said Port Director Alberto Flores, Laredo Port of Entry.
+"The interception of live pythons at the World Trade Bridge highlights the vigilance and dedication of our CBP officers in enforcing laws that protect both our borders and our environment," said Port Director Alberto Flores, of the Laredo Port of Entry.
 "CBP remains committed to preventing the illegal importation and exportation of wildlife and ensuring compliance with all federal regulations."

 Pythons, U.S.-Mexico border